SpicyMarshmellow/ComfyUI-EZ-AF-Nodes/README.md

 Dynamic input node.
 Allows selection of a single input in 1 of 3 scenarios:
 - **by index**: Select input by specified index
-- **by random**: Choose a random input each time
+- **by random**: Choose a random input each time.
+Always re-executes unless opt_seed input is connected.
 - **automatic**: Output the first input that is not None

 > [!WARNING]
 > This node uses "ANY" type for both inputs and output, allowing it to pass anything, including models, images, latents, etc.
-> This node doesn't do any processing with inputs it gets, so if you try to pass its output to a node that does not expect certain type, you will get an error.
+> This node doesn't do any processing with inputs, so if you try to pass its output to a node that does not expect certain type, you will get an error.

 ## **EZ Extract Prompt**